kalbun/italian_derivatives/README.md

 1) extraction of nouns (POS = 'n') from MWN, removing words with symbols, numbers, spaces or shorter than two characters.
 2) creation of derivative adjectives, verbs, and adverbs by invoking an LLM (Mistral Large)
-3) filtering of LLM results using the Paisà Italian Corpus, removing hallucinated terms.
+3) filtering LLM results using a customised version of the Paisà Italian Corpus with only words with minimum frequency 5 and minimum lenght 3.

 Note that the filter removes invented or misspelled terms, but not morphological mistakes.
 For example, Mistral returned "gattino" as a derived adjective of "gatto".
 The word is in Paisà corpus, so it was accepted.